Le Silence de la mer (1949 film)

-Le Silence de la mer (literal English translation: The Silence of the Sea) is a 1949 film by Jean-Pierre Melville.
-It was his first feature film and was based on the 1942 book of the same name written by "Vercors" (the pen name of Jean Bruller).
-Set during WWII in occupied France, the story concerns the relationship of a Frenchman (Jean-Marie Robain) and his niece (Nicole Stéphane) with a German lieutenant, Werner von Ebrennac (Howard Vernon), who is billetted in their house.
-Most of the film was actually shot inside Bruller's own home outside of Paris.
+Le Silence de la mer ([lə silɑ̃s də la mɛʁ], lit.
+'The silence of the sea') is a 1949 French war drama film written and directed by Jean-Pierre Melville, in his directorial debut.
+Adapted from the 1942 novella of the same name written by Vercors (the pen name of Jean Bruller).
+Set during the Second World War in occupied France, the story concerns the relationship of a Frenchman and his niece with a German lieutenant who is billetted in their house.